csoeller/soellerlab-py3-git/content/pages/home.md

 Lab focuses on cardiac physiology while also having a strong interest in optical super-resolution imaging.

-#### Current Openings
+#### Important News

-Physiology Bern is getting a fully speced **MINFLUX super-resolution system**!
+Physiology Bern is now hosting a fully speced **MINFLUX super-resolution system**!
 We are very excited to introduce truly molecular resolution optical imaging to Bern.

-[Research Assistant in Super-Resolution Imaging]({filename}/pages/openings.md) - In conjunction with the new MINFLUX microscope installation we are now looking for a **research assistant** to support the MINFLUX super-resolution imaging work.
-This is a great opportunity as the post has the option to become permanent after three years.
-Ideally this is a candidate with experience in super-resolution imaging (SMLM would be great).
-Please consult our [openings page]({filename}/pages/openings.md) for further details about this position and also see the [online advertisement](https://ohws.prospective.ch/public/v1/jobs/0a167628-1958-4e4d-b402-c95967c87a1f).
-You can apply via this link until **10 July 2023**.
+The system has been in place since late summer of 2023 and we are working up the technology for wider use by internal and external users.
+Please [get in touch](https://physiologie.unibe.ch/~soeller/) if you are interested.

 <img width="500" src="{static}/images/research/MINFLUX-NPC-illustration-V1.png" alt="MINFLUX microscope">

-We encourage anybody who is interested to look at the [position descriptions]({filename}/pages/openings.md).
+#### Current Openings

+We are always looking for interested PhD students and are also always considering inquiries from anybody interested in postdoctoral work.
 Please [contact us](https://physiologie.unibe.ch/~soeller/) for any inquiries.

 ### The Laboratory